-2.3 Identification of extreme events using EDI/EHI and other sources
+2.3 Identification of extreme events using the Effective Drought Index or Effective Heat Index and other sources

-There exist several indices to identify and to quantify the severity of extremes, like SPI, WASP index, SDI, PDI and several others for drought; they differ among each other in purpose, definition of extreme, method employed, spatial and temporal scales, focus on meteorology (precipitation) or hydrology (soil moisture, runoff); a discussion of such differences for droughts can be found in Byun and Wilhite (1999).
-Therefore, each choice of index is somewhat arguable and mainly owned to the need for a reference.
+There exist several indices for identifying and quantifying the severity of extremes, like the Standardised Precipitation Index (SPI), Weighted Anomaly Standardized Precipitation (WASP) index, Severe Drought Index (SDI), Palmer Drought Index (PDI) and several others for drought; they differ among each other in the purpose, definition of extreme, method employed, spatial and temporal scales, focus on meteorology (precipitation) or hydrology (soil moisture and runoff); a discussion of such differences for droughts can be found in Byun and Wilhite (1999).
+Therefore, each choice of index is somewhat arguable and mainly determined by the need for a reference.

-In this study, extreme events are identified by using spatial (over the region considered) and temporal (over the season considered) averages of the effective drought index (EDI, Byun and Wilhite (1999)) and an analogous metric defined for heat, the effective heat index (EHI, Sedlmeier et al. (2016)), which are basically time series of effective temperature and precipitation, normalised by mean and standard deviation.
-Therefore, (relative) extremes occur when these indices deviate markedly (usually one standard deviation) from zero.
-EDI and EHI are relatively easy to calculate, use a minimum of assumptions, need no correction for trends and take the memory effect of the soil and the atmosphere into account, which is important for the assessment of the severity of heat waves and droughts.
-Being aware that there is no "best index", we will also have a look at other extreme event indices (see section 4).
+In this study, extreme events are identified by using spatial (over the region considered) and temporal (over the season considered) averages of the Effective Drought Index (EDI; Byun and Wilhite, 1999) and an analogous metric defined for heat, the effective heat index (EHI; Sedlmeier et al., 2016), which are basically a time series of effective temperature and precipitation, normalised by mean and standard deviation.
+Therefore, (relative) extremes occur when these indices deviate markedly (usually 1 standard deviation) from zero.
+EDI and EHI are relatively easy to calculate, use a minimum of assumptions, need no correction for trends and take the memory effect of the soil and the atmosphere into account, which is important for the assessment of the severity of heatwaves and droughts.
+Being aware that there is no best index, we will also have a look at other extreme event indices (see Sect.
+4).

-We describe here the calculation of the effective drought index (EDI), the effective heat index (EHI) is calculated similarly by using T{max} (see Sedlmeier et al. (2016)).
+We describe here the calculation of the EDI; EHI is calculated similarly by using T{max} (see SedImeier et al., 2016).
 The EDI was proposed by (Byun and Wilhite, 1999) and describes drought extremes at a site as deviations from a climatological mean state; it uses the concept of effective precipitation (EP), which takes the memory effect of the soil into account.
 It correlates highly with soil moisture, which makes it well suited for studying droughts.

-The effective precipitation EP for a given day d is calculated as follows:
+The EP for a given day d is calculated as follows:

-$$EP(d) = \sum{k=1}^{365} \omega_k \cdot S_k(d)$$
+$$\mathsf{EP}(d) = \sum{k=1}^{365} \omega_k \cdot S_k(d)$$

-where the weights are $\omega_k = 1/k, k = 1, \dots, 365$ and
+where the weights are

+$$\omega_k = 1/k, k = 1, ..., 365$$
-$$S_k(d) = \sum{i=1}^k P(d-i)$$

-10 is the precipitation sum over the last k days before day d.
-From EP(d), the (daily) EDI(d) is calculated as where \overline{EP} and $\sigma(EP)$ are the mean and standard deviation of EP for SHY and JJA over the period 1951 to 2019.
+and $S_k(d) = \sum{i=1}^{k} P(d-i)$ is the precipitation sum over the last k days before day d.
+From EP(d), the (daily) EDI(d) is calculated, in the following, as:

+$$\text{EDI}(d) = (\text{EP}(d) - \overline{\text{EP}}) / \sigma(\text{EP}),$$ where $\overline{\text{EP}}$ and σ (EP) are the mean and standard deviation of EP for SHY and JJA over the period 1951 to 2019.